 Think about productivity the same as filling a jar with rocks, gravel, and sand.
 You have to put your big rocks in first.
 By doing that, you can pack in a lot more gravel and sand.
 Each work day is your “jar” and your tasks are your rocks.
 Consider them this way:

-- A - The biggest and most critical tasks to get accomplished.
+- The biggest and most critical tasks to get accomplished.

-- B - Backup larger tasks that can be completed just in case something happens with your ‘A’ tasks.
-No matter how perfect your planning and preparation there are always things that can go wrong and the faster your crew can swing over to ‘Plan B’ the less impact you will have to productivity.
+- Larger backup tasks that can be completed in case something happens with your ‘A’ tasks.
+No matter how perfect your planning and preparation might be, there are always things that can go wrong.
+The faster your crew can swing over to Plan B, the less impact you will have to productivity.

-- C - The work day rarely aligns perfectly with completion of your major tasks.
+- The work day rarely aligns perfectly with completion of your major tasks.
 C-level items are like the gravel and the sand in the jar.
 They are small punch-as-you-go items, pre-assembly or layout tasks that can be used to fill in those 15-60 minute production holes that often get filled with busy work.